AbhinavThukral97/GeneralisedNeuralNetwork/README.md

 # OCR Neural Network from scratch
 Generalised neural network implemented from scratch in python to teach step-wise functioning of a neural network and backpropagation training algorithm.

+## Introduction

+Most people implement machine learning problems using neural networks without quite understanding why it works and how it works.
+Here's a quick two minute read/implementation for anyone just trying to quickly find a way to understand the inner workings of this model.

 ## Understanding Neural Networks